sangohan/jdi-steprecorder/README.md

 1. Record multiple executions of your code (e.g. one in a configuration that causes a bug and one in a configuration that doesn't) and diff them
 2. Study what the code is actually doing
 3. Find good spots to put breakpoints for debugging in your IDE
+4. Compare how some functionality behaves across different versions of your program.
+This should help to narrow down the search scope for regressions.
-4. Calculate statistics to see which lines of code are executed most often
+5. Calculate statistics to see which lines of code are executed most often
-5. Finally see the time dimension of your program, that is usually implicit in imperative code.
+6. Finally see the time dimension of your program, that is usually implicit in imperative code.

 ## Installation